influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/log.md

 ---
 title: Log event handler
 description: The "log" event handler allows you to send Kapacitor alert messages to a log file.
-This doc includes options and usage examples.
+This page includes options and usage examples.
 menu:
   kapacitor_1_5:
     name: Log